bsmith96/Reaper-Scripts/README.md

 ## 01 Recording

+### Arm All Tracks Within Folders

+Automatically arms all tracks in the project, but ignores those which contain other tracks (folders).
+This allows you to organise your recording session in folders, but still quickly arm all tracks that you want to record onto.

 ### Arm Tracks For Recording

 To be customised to toggle arm/disarm a specific set of tracks.
 Useful when you are regularly arming and disarming the same group of tracks, but do not want to arm every track in the project (e.g. recording a multitrack performance, and you have groups or folders).